Curves

 These are critical settings within Artisan and for most the first two tabs will be where your focus lies.
 After you understand Curves, there are advanced roast analysis tools using the Analyze feature which is explained in an Artisan Blog article - Analyzer

-First you decide which ROR curves and LCD’s you want to display.
+First you decide which ROR curves and LCD’s you want to display by checking the boxes on the RoR tab of Config>Curves.
 NOTE you won’t see your ROR curves without pushing the CHARGE button during the roast.

-The order of Delta LCDs can now be swapped too (the BT/ET LCDs can be swapped in the device config menu).The order curves are shown now respects the order of LCDs (from top to bottom).
+The order of Delta BT/ET LCDs can now be swapped (the BT/ET LCDs can be swapped in the device config menu).The position the curves are shown now respects the position of LCDs (from top to bottom).
 Thus if the DeltaET LCD is shown above the DeltaBT LCD, also the DeltaET curve is drawn above the DeltaBT curve (menu Config

 » Curves